Destinations, Missouri, Travel, USA

 Alyssa looks up at the St. Louis Arch

-Arch Shadow over Mississippi River
+The Gateway Arch casts a shadow over the Mississippi River

 Alyssa pretends to play the lute with a statue